kovidgoyal/kitty/docs/kittens/hints.rst

 The hints kitten supports writing simple python scripts that can be used to completely customize how it finds matches and what happens when a match is selected.
 This allows the hints kitten to provide the user interface, while you can provide the logic for finding matches and performing actions on them.
 This is best illustrated with an example.
-Create the file :file:`custom-hints.py` in the kitty config directory with the following
+Create the file :file:`custom-hints.py` in the :ref:`kitty config directory <confloc>` with the following contents:
-contents:

 .. code-block:: python